top of page

 Hello, I'm Rebecca, a psychotherapeutic counsellor, or therapist, based in Didcot, Oxfordshire.

-I offer a compassionate, non-judgmental and confidential space to do the 'work' of counselling.
+I offer a compassionate, non-judgmental and confidential space for counselling.
 Counselling can give you time and space to be heard and to tell your story.
-It can support you to understand how you have got to where you are in your life, who you are and what you value.
+It can help you understand how you have got to where you are in your life, who you are, and what you value.
 It can help you to decide what direction you want to go in, and what steps you would like to take first.

-I am experienced in working with children and young people and I can offer sessions online, or in-person in Didcot or Wantage to children and teenagers from the age of twelve upwards.
-Young people might be struggling with anxiety, stress or low mood, questions around their identity or sexuality, difficulties within the family or with other relationships, or may want help in another area.
+I am experienced in working with children and young people and I can offer sessions online, or in-person in Didcot or Wantage to children and teenagers.
+Young people might be struggling with anxiety, stress or low mood, questions around their identity, difficulties within the family or with other relationships, or they may want help in another area.
 I offer a safe and confidential space that allows young people to explore the challenges that they are facing without fear of judgement.

 The most important aspect of therapy is that you find the right counsellor for you.
 If you are interested in working with me you can book a free 30-minute online call.
 We can discuss what brings you to counselling and what help you are looking for, you can ask me any questions you might have, and we can explore if I am the right counsellor for you.
 If you decide that you would like to work with me, we could then choose to start regular work together.

-Regular sessions are typically 50 minutes long, and take place on a weekly basis at the same time.
-I can currently offer counselling in person, in the centre of Didcot at Station Road, or in Wantage at Mercure Counselling which is on Newbury St. I work in an open-ended way, which means that there is no minimum length of time you need to see me for, and I won't decide that we are finished after a certain number of sessions - it is something that you are in control of and that we would discuss together.
+Regular sessions are typically 50 minutes long and take place on a weekly basis at the same time.
+I offer in-person sessions from three locations: an office in central Didcot near the railway station, a calm, confidential space in my home in South Didcot, and from rooms in Wantage (at Mercure Counselling on Newbury Street).
+I can usually find a time and location that suits you.
+I also offer online sessions.
+I work in an open-ended way, which means that there is no minimum length of time you need to see me for, and I won't decide that we are finished after a certain number of sessions - it is something that you are in control of and that we would discuss together.

 Qualifications and Experience